Skip to main content

 };

-Lets tackle the 45" angled 1x1 slopes blocks first.
+Lets tackle the 45" angled 1x1 slopes blocks case first.

 xequalsy.png

-The surface line on the diagonal splits the box into two segments, one where the X coordinate is always greater than the Y coordinate, and one where the Y coordinate is always greater than the X coordinate.
+The surface line on the diagonal splits the box into two segments, the shaded half where the where the X coordinate is always greater than the Y coordinate, and one where the Y coordinate is always greater than the X coordinate.

 One dot has the coordinates [0.6, 0.3], the X is larger than the Y, so it's in the top-right half.
 The other dot has the coordinate [0.2, 0.8], placing it in the bottom-left half.